-Not everyone has the motivation to achieve, to move towards a goal.
+Not everyone has the motivation to achieve or even make progress towards a goal.

-Some would rather avoid pain far more than gain pleasure!
+Some would much rather avoid pain than gain pleasure!

 Let’s take a closer look at motivation.